-A correction based on measurements of the spectrometer beam shape is required to convert from one calibration to the other.
+A correction related to the spectrometer beam shape (see next section) is required to convert from the extended calibration to a point source calibration for the central detector pair.
 It should also be noted that channel fringes and spectral features in the passband of the instrument will change as a function of source extent.

+The point source conversion factor is determined from observations of Uranus.
+The Uranus model is as described in 5.1.2.
+Equations 5.33 and 5.34 in the next section define the point source RSRF, and the correction factor needed to convert from extended to point source calibrated data.
 The extended source calibration has been tested against the planet models using knowledge of the spectrometer beam shape and source coupling efficiencies and found to give very good results (see Swinyard et al. 2010).